-D. Re-estimation of traffic matrix after mismatch of estimated long-term variations
+2.4 Re-estimation of traffic matrix after mismatch of estimated long-term variations

-When traffic variation trends change, long-term variations estimated by using all the link loads monitored the last Mtimes can exhibit mismatches with the current traffic.
-This is because the long-term variations are estimated so as to fit the link loads before the change, which can be very different from the current traffic variations.
+When traffic variation trends change, long-term variations estimated by using all the link loads monitored at previous times can exhibit mismatches with the current traffic.
+This is because the long-term variations are estimated so as to fit the link loads before the change, which can be significantly different from the current traffic variations.

 In such cases of mismatch, we cannot estimate the current traffic matrices accurately even after adjustment, because the adjustment uses only the current link loads, which are insufficient for estimating the traffic matrices accurately.

-Therefore, in our method, when the estimated long-term variations exhibit mismatches with the current traffic, we detect the mismatches and re-estimate the long-term variations without using link loads that do not match the current traffic.
+Therefore, in our method, when the estimated longterm variations exhibit mismatches with the current traffic, we detect the mismatches and re-estimate the long-term variations without using link loads that do not match the current traffic.
 In this subsection, we describe how to detect mismatches and identify the end-to-end traffic causing the mismatches, as well as how to re-estimate the long-term variations after mismatch detection.

-1) Detecting mismatches and identifying end-to-end traffic causing mismatches: When the estimated long-term variations are very different from the current traffic, the differences between the current link loads and the link loads calculated using the estimated long-term variations are large.
+2.4.1 Detecting mismatches and identifying end-to-end traffic causing mismatches

+When the difference between the estimated long-term variation and the current traffic is large, the differences between the current link loads and the link loads calculated using the estimated long-term variations are large.
 In this case, because the results of adjusting $\hat{T}(n)$ must satisfy Eq.
-(8), while $A(n)\hat{T}^{\text{est}}(n)$ is very different from the current link loads X(n), the elements of $\hat{T}^{\text{est}}(n) - \hat{T}(n)$, corresponding to the traffic causing the mismatches, become large.
+(8), while difference between $A(n)\hat{T}^{\text{est}}(n)$ and the current link loads X(n) is very large, the elements of $\hat{T}^{\text{est}}(n) - \hat{T}(n)$, corresponding to the traffic causing the mismatches, become large.
 Therefore, we detect mismatches and identify the end-to-end traffic causing the mismatches by evaluating $\hat{T}^{\text{est}}(n) - \hat{T}(n)$.